 In Pennsylvania, restraining orders of this type are called protection from abuse (PFA) orders.
 A petitioner receives a temporary protection from abuse order from a judge by going to the judge alone and telling their story.
 In the initial hearing where a petitioner receives a temporary PFA, there is no opportunity for you to fight the restraining order – the court goes on the word of the person seeking protection.
 It is only after a final PFA hearing is scheduled that you have the opportunity to fight the order.
 Often, this results in an unfair process where you are forced to fight an exaggerated or unfair allegation while under a temporary order.
 If you believe this is the case, then you are at risk of becoming the victim in this situation.
 Do not hesitate in seeking Criminal Defense Attorneys to protect you immediately.

-The consequences of a false or exaggerated protection via restraining order can be devastating!
-You may be evicted from your home, forced to surrender any weapons you own, and even lose your job.
-This is the terrible reality of the system when abused.
-The court is not meant to be wielded as a weapon by a bitter family member or scorned lover.
-You should not be subjected to such attacks, especially via the court which is intended to ensure equity, safety, and justice.
-If these tenets are under attack via an unjust restraining order, you should contact the Law Offices of Greg Prosmushkin, P.C. today to speak with one of our Attorneys.
-Act quickly as the effects of a restraining order are immediate and extreme.
+The consequences of a false or exaggerated claims made to receive protection via restraining order can be devastating!
+You can be evicted from your home, forced to surrender any weapons you own, and even lose your job.
+This is the terrible reality of the system when it is abused.
+The court is not meant to be wielded as a weapon by a bitter family member or a scorned lover.
+You should not be subjected to such attacks, especially via the court, which is intended to ensure equity, safety, and justice.
+If these tenets are under attack via an unjust restraining order, you should contact The Law Offices of Greg Prosmushkin, P.C. today to speak with one of our Attorneys.
+Act without delay, as the effects of a Restraining Order are immediate and extreme.